 Two separate statutes deal with requirements to report some emissions, including airborne ones.
 The Emergency Planning and Community Right-to-Know Act (EPCRA) and the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA, or “Superfund”) were not enacted as agricultural laws, but they require reporting when threshold quantities of certain substances are released.
 Among these are ammonia and hydrogen sulfide, which are generated by animal manure.
 Discussion continues among regulators, Congress and the agricultural community on the appropriate application of CERCLA and EPCRA to agriculture.

 Over the past decade, the government and the private sector have intensively studied the question of air emissions from agricultural operations, especially livestock, poultry and dairy farms.
 Measuring these emissions involves highly complex technical issues, and reliable nationwide, species-specific information has been scarce in the past.
-As part of an agreement with the Environmental Protection Agency (EPA), several animal agriculture sectors participated in a multi-year National Air Emissions Monitoring Study (NAEMS) to gather baseline emission data from farms in several representative geographic areas, to be used by the EPA in developing methodologies for producers to determine whether their operations met thresholds for reporting emissions.
+As part of an agreement with the Environmental Protection Agency (EPA), several animal agriculture sectors participated in a multi-year National Air Emissions Monitoring Study (NAEMS) to gather baseline emission data from farms in several representative geographic areas.
+That data is currently in use by the EPA to develop methodologies for producers to determine whether their operations met thresholds for reporting emissions.

 Administration and Enforcement: The CAA is under the jurisdiction of the Environmental Protection Agency (EPA), an independent agency.
 As with the Clean Water Act, state agencies play an important role in carrying out the CAA’s requirements, establishing rules to bring their jurisdictions into compliance with federal rules.
-Therefore, regulations on agricultural air emissions may vary from state to state, e.g., prescribed burning practices.
-In addition, EPA works closely with an Agricultural Air Quality Task Force established by the U.S. Department of Agriculture; the task force’s role is advisory and educational.
+In fact, each state is required to establish a State Implementation Plan (SIP) to identify sources of air pollution and bring them into compliance with federal standards.
+These regulations on agricultural air emissions may vary from state to state, and producers are encouraged to keep up with changes in regulations and guidelines.
+The EPA also works closely with an Agricultural Air Quality Task Force established by the U.S. Department of Agriculture; the task force’s role is advisory and educational.

 Statutory Authority: 42 U.S.C.
 7401-7671; 42 U.S.C.
 9601-9675; 42 U.S.C.
 11001-11050